samathaluca/fallen/README.md

 In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

 The site is now successfully deployed.

+IA is a blueprint of the design structure which can be generated into wireframes and sitemaps of the project.
+UX designers use them as the basic materials so that they could plan navigation system.